lotusnprod/lotus-manuscript/manuscript.md

 This transformative process led to three categories: fields relevant to the chemical structure described, to the producing biological organism, and the reference describing the occurrence of the chemical structure in the producing biological organism.
 This process resulted in categorized columns for each source, providing an initial harmonized format for each table.

-For all thirty-eight sources, if a single file or multiple files were accessible via a download option including FTP, data was gathered that way.
+For all thirty-eight sources, if a single file or multiple files were accessible *via* a download option including FTP, data was gathered that way.
 For some sources, data was scraped (cf. [SI-1](#si-1-data-sources-list)).
-All scraping scripts written to automatically retrieve entries can be found in the [lotus-processor](https://gitlab.com/lotus7/lotus-processor) repository in the [src/1_gathering](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering) directory (under each respective subdirectory).
+All scraping scripts can be found in the [lotus-processor](https://gitlab.com/lotus7/lotus-processor) repository in the [src/1_gathering](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering) directory (under each respective subdirectory).
 Data extraction scripts for the DNP are available and should allow users with a DNP license only to further exploit the data ([src/1_gathering/db/dnp](https://gitlab.com/lotus7/lotus-processor/-/tree/preprint/src/1_gathering/db/dnp)).
 The chemical structure fields, organism fields, and reference fields were manually categorized into three, two, and ten subcategories, respectively.
 For chemical structures, "InChI", "SMILES", and "chemical name" (not necessarily IUPAC).
-For organisms, "clean" and "dirty", meaning lot text not referred to the canonical name was present or the organism was not described by its canonical name.
+For organisms, "clean" and "dirty", meaning lot text not referred to the canonical name was present or the organism was not described by its canonical name (e.g. "Compound isolated from the fresh leaves of *Citrus* spp.").
 For the references, the original reference was kept in the "original" field.
 When the format allowed it, references were divided into: "authors", "doi", "external", "isbn", "journal", "original", "publishing details", "pubmed", "title", "split".
-The generic "external" field was used for all external cross-references to other websites or electronic NP resources (for example, "also in knapsack").
+The generic "external" field was used for all external cross-references to other websites or electronic NP resources (e.g. "also in knapsack").
 The last subcategory, "split", corresponds to a still non-atomic field after the removal of parts of the original reference.
 Other field titles are self-explanatory.
 The producing organism field was kept as a single field.